natery2000/MultiPhaseProcessor/README.md

 Instantiate yourself a `Processor`:

     var processor = new Processor();

-Add a head processor for the start of your pipeline:

-    processor.WithHeadProcessor(<Function for this processor>);

-Add zero or more middle processors:
+Add one or more processors:

     processor.WithProcessor(<Function for this processor>);

-Add a tail processor for the end of your pipeline:

-    processor.WithTailProcessor(<Function for this processor>);

 Add your inputs:

     processor.AddWorkItems(<List of items>);